-- much greater financial, technical and human resources than we have at every stage of the discovery, development, manufacture and commercialization of products; - more extensive experience in pre-clinical testing, conducting clinical trials, obtaining regulatory approvals, and in manufacturing, marketing and selling drug products; - product candidates that are based on previously tested or accepted technologies; - products that have been approved or are in late stages of development; and - collaborative arrangements in our target markets with leading companies and research institutions.
+- much greater financial, technical and human resources than we have at every stage of the discovery, development, manufacture and commercialization of products; - more extensive experience in pre-clinical testing, conducting clinical trials, obtaining regulatory approvals, and in manufacturing, marketing and selling drug products; - product candidates that are based on previously tested or accepted technologies; - · products that have been approved or are in late stages of development; and - collaborative arrangements in our target markets with leading companies and research institutions.

 We will face intense competition from drugs that have already been approved and accepted by the medical community for the treatment of the conditions for which we may develop drugs.
 We also expect to face competition from new drugs that enter the market.
 There are a number of drugs currently under development, which may become commercially available in the future, for the treatment of conditions for which we may try to develop drugs.
 These drugs may be more effective, safer, less expensive, or marketed and sold more effectively, than any products we develop and commercialize.
 For example, we developed ONPATTRO for the treatment of hATTR amyloidosis.
 In August 2018, the FDA approved ONPATTRO lipid complex injection for the treatment of the polyneuropathy of hATTR amyloidosis in adults, and the EC granted marketing authorization for ONPATTRO for the treatment of hATTR amyloidosis in adults with stage 1 or stage 2 polyneuropathy.
 We are aware of other approved products used to treat this disease, including tafamidis, marketed by Pfizer, which is approved in a number of jurisdictions, and inotersen, developed and marketed by Ionis, as well as product candidates in various stages of clinical development, including an additional investigational drug.
 Finally, we are aware that BridgeBio Pharma, Inc. (formerly Eidos Therapeutics, Inc.), or BridgeBio, initiated a Phase 3 clinical trial of acoramidis, a TTR stabilizer, in ATTR-CM in February 2019, and completed enrollment of the Phase 3 clinical trial in ATTR-CM in late 2020.
-BridgeBio anticipates topline results from the ATTR-CM trial in late 2021 or early 2022.
-BridgeBio also initiated enrollment in a Phase 3 clinical trial of acoramidis in ATTR-PN patients in the fourth quarter of 2020.
-While we believe that ONPATTRO has and will continue to have a competitive product profile, and if approved, that vutrisiran will have a competitive product profile, it is possible that ONPATTRO and/or vutrisiran may not compete favorably with these products and product candidates, or others, and, as a result, may not achieve commercial success.
+BridgeBio anticipates topline results from the ATTR-CM trial in late 2021 and, assuming positive results, expects to submit an application for regulatory approval of acoramidis in 2022 to the FDA.
+BridgeBio also initiated enrollment in a Phase 3 clinical trial of acoramidis in ATTR-PN patients in the fourth quarter of 2020, and anticipates topline results in 2023.
+While we believe that ONPATTRO has and will continue to have a competitive product profile, and if approved, that vutrisiran will have a competitive product profile, it is possible that ONPATTRO has and will continue to have a compete favorably with these products and product candidates, or others, and, as a result, may not achieve commercial success.
 Moreover, positive data and/or the commercial success of competitive products could negatively impact our stock price.